Permafrost84/Permafrost84/README.md

 👨‍🎓 I’m currently studying towards my master's degree in Pracitcal Computer Science at [FernUniversität in Hagen](https://www.fernuni-hagen.de/) (Germany).
 I work as an IT project manager and supporter for a company that builds database software for museums, archives and libraries.

+🔭 I’m currently working on a game playing agent for a game inspired by CoreWars for a Seminar Natural Computing.
+🌱 I’m currently learning... actually a bunch of things.

 <!--
 ![image](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)
 ![image](https://img.shields.io/badge/Pandas-2C2D72?style=for-the-badge&logo=pandas&logoColor=white)